Encouraging RFP spam

 No loyalty points for attendees

 As an example, nowhere is there more potential for new and better technology than in the area of hotel loyalty programs.
-Yet, for convention-goers, sometimes hotel reward points are not available for attendees (although they may have been offered to the planner themselves) and there is no practical way to exchange points among different programs.
+Yet, for convention-goers, sometimes hotel reward points are not available for attendees (although they may have been offered to the planner themselves).
+Almost certain, there is no practical way to exchange points among different programs.
+How can associations that depend on room block bookings compete with deeply entrenched loyalty programs?
 Associations have taken to threatening extra charges for booking outside the room block – this disincentive for convention-goers is the opposite of what an effective rewards program could do and in my view does nothing to solve the hotel booking problem everyone is so rightfully concerned with.

 At the most basic level, according to a 2015 report entitled “Developing Loyalty Programs for Convention Attendees: An Exploratory Study,” what attendees want included most often are “complimentary airport transportation, upgraded accommodations, guaranteed accommodations, and customized rewards tailored to individual needs.”